SenseDeep Log Viewer

 On Windows, use Control instead of Cmd.

 The SenseDeep viewer is a powerful tool to quickly and efficiently navigate your log data.
-By transparently aggregating log streams into a unified view, you can more easily find those troublesome log events.
+By transparently aggregating log streams and groups into a unified view, you can more easily find those troublesome log events.